Line 12100 – Interest and other investment income

 Interest and other investment income form part of your total income and must be reported on your return.

-Interest, foreign interest and dividend income, foreign income, foreign non-business income, and certain other income are all amounts that you report on your return as interest and other investment income.
-They are usually shown on your T5 slipT3 slip, and Form T5013.
+Interest, foreign interest and dividend income, foreign income, foreign non-business income and certain other income are all amounts that you report on your return as interest and other investment income.
+They are usually shown on a T5 slipT3 slip and T5013 slip.

 You may not receive a T5 slip if the investment income is less than $50, but you must still report the income.